PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 -rw-r-x---.
 1 root   root        2360 Jul  9  2018 xcpDev_Project_Data_use.txt*
 ```

 Notice that `.bashrc` is not writable by anyone.
 We'll need to change this temporarily so we can configure the environment.
-To do so, run
+To do so, run:

 ```bash
 $ chmod +w .bashrc